AqsaXny/CRISP-DM-Heart-Disease/README.md

 ---

-### One Hot Encoding
+### One-Hot Encoding

-Kolom **Chest Pain Type** diubah menggunakan One-Hot Encoding sehingga menghasilkan fitur seperti:
+The **Chest Pain Type** feature is transformed using One-Hot Encoding, resulting in features such as:

 - ChestPain_Typical
 - ChestPain_Atypical